-Bank deposit slips are used to add cash or checks to your checking or savings accounts.
-It only takes a couple of minutes to fill out — but some banks will let you deposit checks online if you’d rather skip it altogether.
+Use bank deposit slips to add cash or checks to your checking or savings accounts.
+Deposit slips only take a couple of minutes to fill out — but some banks let you deposit checks online if you’d rather skip the slip.

 What is a deposit slip?

 A bank deposit slip is used to add funds to your bank account.
 Deposit cash and checks on the same deposit slip, and most banks will also let you request to receive cash if you’re depositing a check.

 Deposit slips can be used at a bank branch or at some ATMs.
 If you’re depositing a check or cash at an ATM, check that the ATM accepts deposits and whether you’ll need an envelope to keep your deposit slip and money together.

 Is there a difference between filing a personal and business deposit slip?

 Business deposit slips are essentially the same as personal deposit slips, but business deposit slips typically have more lines to allow for a greater number of checks.
 Business deposit slips also tend to have routing and account numbers preprinted on them.